ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Ensure that the Organization virtual data center network type is `routed`.
 {: important}

-For more information about creating a private network endpoint, see [Order a private network endpoint to connect your IBM account to your VMware Shared virtual data center](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){: external}.
+For more information about creating a private network endpoint, see [Order a private network endpoint to connect your IBM account to your {{site.data.keyword.vm-shared}} virtual data center](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){: external}.
 An example of a successful configuration is also provided.

 ## Using Network High Availability
 {: #shared_vcd-ops-guide-network-ha}